 “‘I’ll give you my address!’ he yelled back.

 “‘I hope you understand the reasons I can’t let you do this.
-However, we’re taping a film next month, and I want you to star in it.’
+However, we’re taping a film next month, and I want you to star in it,'” Vince e-mailed Jericho.

-“Who the hell ‘tapes a film’ in this day and age?
+“Who the heck ‘tapes a film’ in this day and age?”
+Chris thought.

 “I told him I wasn’t interested in ‘taping a film’ and asked him to rethink his decision.
 A few hours later, he called me again, and this time it was a different Vince on the line.

-“‘If you want something from me, then I’m going to want something from you,” he said in a gruff Clint Eastwood voice.
-“I’ll let you do the show, but I want you to commit to a new contract.’
+“If you want something from me, then I’m going to want something from you,” Vince McMahon said to Jericho in a gruff Clint Eastwood voice.
+“I’ll let you do the show, but I want you to commit to a new contract.”